Reinforced Inverse Scattering: Discussion

 \section{Discussion}

-In this paper, reinforcement learning is applied to learn a policy that selects scatterer-dependent sensing angles and frequencies in inverse scattering.
+In this paper, reinforcement learning is applied to improve a given policy and it learns to select scatterer-dependent sensing angles and frequencies in inverse scattering.
 The process of sensor installation, information collection, and scatterer reconstruction is reformulated as a Markov decision process and hence, reinforcement learning can help to optimize this process.
 A recurrent neural network is adopted as the policy network to choose sensor locations and wave frequencies adaptively.
 The proposed reinforcement learning method learns to make scatterer-dependent decisions from previous imaging results, each of which requires the solution of an expensive optimization problem.
-To better facilitate the convergence and reduce the computational cost of reinforcement learning, a warm-start strategy is used in these optimization problems.
-Extensive numerical experiments have been conducted using several types of scatterers in the second and the third order of the nonlinear inverse scattering model.
-These results demonstrate that the proposed method significantly outperforms existing algorithms in terms of reconstruction quality.
-This paper serves as a first step towards intelligent computing for precision imaging in inverse scattering.
+To better facilitate convergence and reduce the computational cost of reinforcement learning, a warm-start strategy is used in these optimization problems.
+Extensive numerical experiments have been conducted using several types of scatterers with the second and third-order approximation in the nonlinear inverse scattering model.
+These results demonstrate that the proposed method significantly outperforms the common practice of placing sensors uniformly in inverse scattering problems.
 The case of weak scattering is adopted as a proof of concept.
 In the future, more advanced learning techniques will be proposed to deal with more challenging cases.